The most popular walk up Scotland’s highest mountain from Fort William.

 Pubs and Cafes Nearby:

 The Mountain Track up Ben Nevis Details

-Ben Nevis is the highest mountain in Scotland and the United Kingdom and any walk to the summit of this huge mountain is going to be taxing.
+Make no mistake that The Mountain track up Ben Nevis , the highest mountain in Scotland and the United Kingdom is going to be a hard walk.
 No wonder that they renamed the Tourist Path as the Mountain Path, as people were unaware of it’s difficulty.
 Nevermind that the path sets off up to the summit of a mountain where it’s winter for 9 months of the year, no – if it’s good enough for the tourists it’s good enough for me and my flip flops (and no, that isn’t a Half Man Half Biscuit lyric, though it probably should be!)

 The summit of Ben Nevis is also notoriously difficult to navigate off.
 With the wrong bearing taking you over and into Gardyloo Gully (We’re looking at a national magazine here – Never Forget!)

 You can set off up the Ben Nevis Mountain Track from a number of places, with this route detailing the ascent from the Ben Nevis Visitor Centre via the Ben Nevis Inn, which is another potential starting point.
 The other option is to start from the Youth Hostel which joins the Mountain Track slightly higher up.

 The Mountain Track up Ben Nevis can be challenging under any conditions and should be treated with respect.
 With a climb of 1300m from start to finish, that’s much more than most mountain days contain even for seasoned hill walkers.
 No wonder the novices struggle!
 It is a relentless pull up, but does open up towards the final section with views across the Mamores and beyond.